satanicantichrist/valentine/readme.md

 # Valentine

-Valentine is a small web-page for anyone who wants to ask some one to be their valentine.
+Valentine is a small web-page for anyone who wants to ask someone to be their valentine.
 With special system thats prevents them to say no.

 You can use it with this link: https://valentine.satanicantichrist.cz/